Share

 And after that He spread the earth.

-• The Quranic verse Surah An-Nazi’at 79:30 describes the creation of the Earth and the spreading of its surface.
-The Arabic word “dahaha” is used in this verse, which means to spread, expand or make something wide.
-The use of this word suggests that the Earth was initially created as a compact object or sphere (39:5), and then its surface was spread out and extended to provide a suitable environment for living beings (Quran 78:6).
-This interpretation is consistent with scientific understanding of the formation of the Earth, which suggests that the planet was formed through the accretion of dust and gas in the early solar system.
-Over time, the Earth became more massive and eventually developed a spherical shape due to the force of its own gravity.
-As the planet cooled down, its surface solidified and formed a crust, which underwent various geological processes that contributed to the creation of different landforms and environments.
-This matches the general shape of the earth’s surface, which is roughly spherical but appears flat to human observers on the ground.
-This description of the earth’s shape in the Quran can be seen as evidence of the scientific accuracy of the holy book, as it accurately describes the shape of the earth centuries before it was scientifically proven.
+• The Quranic verse Surah An-Nazi’at 79:30 describes the beginning of the Earth’s creation.
+The Arabic word ‘dahaha’ is used in this verse, which means: stretchedegg-shapedspreadmade round.
+The materials that formed Earth spread out in the early protoplanetary disk.
+The protoplanetary disk was a spinning disk-shaped region within the early solar nebula, which was a vast cloud of gas and dust particles that existed in our solar system’s early stages.
+Within this protoplanetary disk, various materials and particles were distributed relatively evenly.
+Over time, gravitational forces caused these materials to come together, leading to the formation of Earth.
+Later, it was shaped into a compact object or sphere (39:5).
+So, the Quranic verse refers to the ‘materials of the Earth,’ which became our Earth itself.
+Then, its surface was spread out and extended to provide a suitable environment for living beings (Quran 78:6).
+This interpretation is consistent with the scientific understanding of the formation of the Earth, which suggests that the planet was formed through the accretion of dust and gas in the early solar system.
+Over time, the Earth became more massive and eventually developed a spherical shape due to the force of its gravity.
+As the planet cooled down, its surface solidified and formed a crust, which underwent various geological processes contributing to the creation of different landforms and environments.
+This matches the general shape of the Earth’s surface, which is roughly spherical but appears flat to human observers on the ground.
+This description of the Earth’s shape in the Quran can be seen as evidence of the scientific accuracy of the holy book, as it accurately describes the shape of the Earth centuries before it was scientifically proven.

 Reference: Why Are Planets Round